 For Baffin communities, present harvests are well below the recommended TALCs (DFO 2012c).

 Narwhals have long been a staple food resource for indigenous peoples throughout the Arctic, and continue to be an important part of northern diets today.
-The skin and attached subcutaneous fat was and is considered a delicacy called muktuk (various spellings and pronunciations, including maktaaq and mattak).
-The meat varied in quality depending on the cut and was eaten raw, dried or cooked, or used as dog food.
+The skin and attached subcutaneous fat is considered a delicacy called muktuk (various spellings and pronunciations, including maktaaq and mattak).
+The meat varies in quality depending on the cut and is eaten raw, dried or cooked, or used as dog food.

-Sometimes the meat and muktuk were aged and prepared in specific ways to make traditional delicacies.
-The flippers, organs and intestines were also used as food.
-The skin from the top part of the whale was cut and prepared to make rope, and the tendons were used to make sinew for sewing.
-The blubber was rendered to oil and used in traditional lamps (qulliq) as a source of light and heat.
-Even the bones were used as a food source, construction material and for carving.
+Sometimes the meat and muktuk are aged and prepared in specific ways to make traditional delicacies.
+The flippers, organs and intestines are also used as food.
+The skin from the top part of the whale can be cut and prepared to make rope, and the tendons have been used to make sinew for sewing.
+The blubber can be rendered to oil and used in traditional lamps (qulliq) as a source of light and heat.
+Even the bones have been used as a food source, construction material and for carving.
 While many of these uses have been replaced by modern materials, narwhal muktuk and meat are still an important part of the diet in some areas of Arctic Canada and Greenland.

-Historically, the catch of narwhals or other large animal was divided and shared among participating hunters and their extended families according to complex traditional rules (Inuktitut ningiqtuq, Greenlandic ningerpoq) that helped to ensure that the entire camp or community received a portion of the catch (Wenzel 1995).
+Historically, the catch of narwhals or other large animals was divided and shared among participating hunters and their extended families according to complex traditional rules (Inuktitut ningiqtuq, Greenlandic ningerpoq) that helped to ensure that the entire camp or community received a portion of the catch (Wenzel 1995).
 More recently, the regulation of narwhal hunting and changing hunting methods and equipment have led to changes in the sharing system (Sejersen 2001).
 In Greenland particularly, part of the catch is sold in the open-air markets (Greenlandic Kalaalimineerniarfik, Danish brædtet) present in every village and town.
-This provides a welcome source of income for hunters.
-Commercial sale of beluga products is not widespread in Nunavut, although this is starting to change.
+This provides a welcome source of income for hunters and a way for non-hunters to access to wild country foods.

 Hunting occurs during the open water season from boats, and also from the floe edge during the fall, winter and spring.
 The timing of the hunt depends on the weather, the nature of the ice, and the movements of the narwhals.
 The timing of each of these depends on location.
 For example, Arctic Bay generally has a shorter hunting period (June–September) than Pangnirtung, which may run from March to November (Heide-Jørgensen et al. 2013b).